gcallah/Economics/Capitalism/capitalism.md

 In response to such criticisms of capitalism, some libertarians will reply, "No, that's *crony* capitalism!
 In a true free market, those problems would largely disappear."
-Meanwhile, distributists, the followers of G.K.
-Chesterton, hold with him that the problem of our current economic system is *too little* capitalism, by which they mean the capital is in too few hands; they argue that everybody should own some productive capital.
-The chief problem with the current system, they say, is that it produces a great mass of proletarians, whose only asset is their labor, and too few capitalists.
-[Belloc: this will lead to socialism.]
+Meanwhile, a distributist such as G.K.
+Chesterton holds him that the problem of our current economic system is *too few* capitalists, by which he means that capital is in too few hands; he wanted the mass of the people to own some productive capital.
+In the *Outline of Sanity* he wrote:
+"The truth is what we call Capitalism ought to be called Proletarianism.
+The point of it is not that some people have capital, but that most people only have wages because they do not have capital."
+Chesterton's friend, Hilaire Belloc, argued in *The Servile State* that a great concentration of capital would lead, in fact, to socialism.

 Furthermore, no one can agree on just when capitalism started.
 The historian Jan Lucassen, in his book *The Story of Work*, writes: